 When Is the Best Time

-The best time to visit Yellowstone for wildlife is either in spring (May to June) or fall (mid-September to mid-October).
-In spring, bears with their cubs, wolves, baby bison, and other mammals are present.
-In the fall, it is possible to view the elk rut in Yellowstone.
+The best time to visit Yellowstone for wildlife is in the spring, from April to May, and in the fall months.
+Spring is the best time to spot bears with their cubs, wolves, baby bison, and other mammals.
+In September, it is possible to view the elk rut in Yellowstone.
+It’s also less crowded during both periods compared to the summer months.

-However, every other season is also excellent because wildlife is present throughout the year in Yellowstone National Park.
-Every month and season offer fascinating sights and mammals to spot.
+However, every other season is excellent as well because wildlife is present throughout the year in Yellowstone National Park.
+Every month and season offers fascinating sights and mammals to spot.
 Read on for our detailed season guide and wildlife calendar and check out the two best available tours below.
-Because viewing the most intriguing wildlife is also a matter of having an excellent guide who knows the area very well:

-A complete Yellowstone Monthly Guide: Don' forget to check out our brand new Monthly Yellowstone General Guide
+More Yellowstone Tips: Don’t forget to check out our brand-new Yellowstone Season Guide

 April – Early June (Spring)